 Every student in the Kate Gleason College of Engineering is assigned two advisors to support their academic success.
 Professional Academic Advisors are the first point of contact for issues related to course registration, support services, and degree certification.
-Faculty advisors are available to provide students advice about their careers and professional development.
+For more information about the undergraduate academic advising program at RIT please view this short video: University Advising Office Overview.
+Students are also assigned a faculty advisor within their home department that is available to provide students with advice about their careers and professional development within their major.

 Each student is assigned a faculty adviser within their first or second year.
 These advisors work in coordinating with academic advisors and focus on the following objectives:

 Providing program- or discipline-specific guidance and support, as well as advising relevant to career growth, each respective professional field, and specialized aspects of academic program curriculum as needed.